Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/adding-multiple-attributes-with-kramdown.md

 ## kramdown IALs

 Using kramdown means you get a healthy form of additional control.
-If you use IALs to add class names to elements, you can easily control your components.
-There is the slight risk of someone adding a `style` attribute… so watch out for that!
+You can easily control your components using IALs to add class names to elements.
+There is the slight risk of someone adding a `style` attribute, so watch out for that!